D.B. Cooper’s Tie

 Aluminum shavings found on the tie (from Citizen Sleuth’s website)

-I believe the evidence suggests that this tie could have been worn by a rail yard manager or one of their customers.
+I believe the evidence suggests that this tie could have been worn by a rail yard manager, freight agent/clerk, or one of their customers.
 Contrary to popular belief, it did not come from the pristine environment of an aircraft engineering facility.
 The evidence is suggestive that D.B.
-Cooper could have worked in the industrial hub of the Northeast United States, and very possibly at a rail yard.
+Cooper could have worked in the industrial hub of the Northeast United States, and very possibly for a railroad.
 It is just one more piece of circumstantial evidence.

 One of the main scientists on the team, Tom Kaye, recently gave a talk at the D.B.
 Cooper Conference in 2018.
 He showed this picture of D.B.
 Cooper’s tie and compared it to a tie worn by a Boeing engineer for many years.
 He noted how clean the Boeing engineer’s tie was under the microscope, and how different it looked from D.B.
 Cooper’s tie.